kz/discordrus/README.md

 		// Set minimum level to DebugLevel to receive all log entries logrus.DebugLevel,
 		&discordrus.Opts{
 			Username:           "Test Username",
 			Author:             "",                         // Setting this to a non-empty string adds the author text to the message header
 			DisableTimestamp:   false,                      // Setting this to true will disable timestamps from appearing in the footer
-			TimestampFormat: "Jan 2 15:04:05.00000", // The timestamp takes this format; if it is unset, it will take logrus' default format
+			TimestampFormat:    "Jan 2 15:04:05.00000 MST", // The timestamp takes this format; if it is unset, it will take logrus' default format
+			TimestampLocale:    nil,                        // The timestamp uses this locale; if it is unset, it will use time.Local
 			EnableCustomColors: true,                       // If set to true, the below CustomLevelColors will apply
 			CustomLevelColors: &discordrus.LevelColors{
 				Debug: 10170623,
 				Info:  3581519,